cncf/tag-security/community/assessments/projects/microcks/self-assessment.md

    * Microcks securely stores API specifications (such as OpenAPI, AsyncAPI, gRPC protos,…) and test results.
 Proper handling of these files with a customizable RBAC system prevents unauthorized changes and ensures that they remain intact and secure for testing purposes.

 4. **Encryption in Transit**
    * All API endpoints exposed by Microcks components are encrypted using TLS.
 Microcks integrates smoothly with your KPI or other CNCF project like cert-manager.
-This protects sensitive information from being intercepted during communication.
+This protects sensitive information from being intercepted during communication and it is essential for some adopters since Microcks can expose API mocks with examples that may contain sensitive personal information or company data.

 #### Security-Relevant Components